 The third category of analytics is arguably the most important, as it identifies opportunities for improvement.
 Ad hoc analysis enables you to pinpoint outliers, identify correlations, and answer new questions as they arise.
 In addition, root cause analysis helps you get to the bottom of a problem and determine exactly what went wrong.

 Consider this example: Your organization’s backlog of open tickets for Workday has doubled between last month and this month, from 40 to 80 tickets.
 The average age of tickets has also increased from 20 to 40 days.
 Something is obviously wrong, but the cause could be any number of things: understaffing, the complexity of issues coming in, the number of associated problems, an increase in changes, an increase in users brought about by the onboarding of a new division, and so on.
 Performing root cause analysis will allow you to pinpoint the origin of the issue.
 If the problem stems from being understaffed, you could then use ad hoc analysis to ask additional questions.
 For example, you could investigate the possibility of redistributing work among your current team or explore the business case for hiring new staff.

 The heart of root cause analysis is about asking questions — and lots of them.
+Which is why it is important to leverage root cause analysis tools and strategies.
 Consider the best practice of asking “5 Whys,” a technique pioneered at Toyota designed to help uncover weaknesses in IT processes.